 This program is intended to assist certified teachers in attaining a category upgrade with the Teacher Qualification Service (TQS) of British Columbia.
 Upon successful completion, students will receive a Master of Education from UFV.

 The Master of Education is offered every two years.
-To be considered for entrance, completed applications must be received by January 31 of the year in which the program begins.
+To be considered for entrance, completed applications must be received by January 31 (see Note) of the year in which the program begins.
 Applications received later will be considered as space permits.

 Applicants will be ranked by academic performance and suitability (as identified through their statement of interest, résumé, and reference letters).
 10% of the seats in the MEd are held for Indigenous applicants who meet the program's admission requirements.